StormCreative/frontend-styleguide/css.md

   </code>
 </pre>

 This then starts running sass from our command line and any changes made in the sass files / folders updates in the css folder.
-We only need to add this code the first time when we start the project, then after we can simply run the following line of code in the command line: ’sh sass.sh’
+We only need to add this code the first time when we start the project, then after we can simply run the following line of code in the command line: `sh sass.sh`

 ---
 ### File naming